The Normal Heart: Critical reception and response

-"What this interpretation makes clear, though, is that Mr. Kramer is truly a playwright as well as a pamphleteer (and, some might add, a self-promoter).
-Seen some 25 years on, The Normal Heart turns out to be about much more than the one-man stand of Ned Weeks, the writer who takes it upon himself to warn gay men about AIDS (before it was even identified as such) and alienates virtually everyone he comes across.
-Ned Weeks — need I say? — is Larry Kramer, with a thoroughness that few onstage alter-egos can claim."

 After the 2011 Broadway production, Patrick Healy from The New York Times interviewed young, gay men that had attended the show to see their reaction to the subject matter.
 Most of the young men that Healy interviewed talked about how the HIV/AIDS Epidemic is almost never brought up in textbooks or discussed in class by teachers.
-The Broadway revival became a “heart-tugging lesson”, according to Healy’s interviews, for those who weren’t alive during the events that unfolded in the gay community in the 1980s.
+The Broadway revival became a "heart-tugging lesson", according to Healy's interviews, for those who weren’t alive during the events that unfolded in the gay community in the 1980s.

 On June 12, 2011, Ellen Barkin and John Benjamin Hickey won the Tony Awards for Best Performance by a Featured Actress and Actor, respectively, for its Broadway debut, while the production won Best Revival of a Play.

-In his review of the 2021 historic reading of the play presented by the One Archives Foundation, Los Angeles Times chief theatre critic Charles McNulty praised cast member Sterling K. Brown noting that he “captured so brilliantly” the role of Ned Weeks.
-He added: “the choice of Brown was inspired.
+In his review of the 2021 historic reading of the play presented by the One Archives Foundation, Los Angeles Times chief theatre critic Charles McNulty praised cast member Sterling K. Brown noting that he "captured so brilliantly" the role of Ned Weeks.
+He added: "the choice of Brown was inspired.
 Not only is he an exceptional, Emmy-winning actor, but his performance represented an act of coalition building, a recognition of shared struggle and a refusal to let the walls of identity serve as a prison."